benelser/gcpiamfactory/README.md

 # iamfactory
-Framework to build and map IAM policies
+Framework to build and map IAM policies!